x

 Live Shopping Map

-In-store navigation with live updates as shopper visits different products.
+In-store navigation with live product updates and suggestions as shopper visits different products.

 Apparel retail has an in-store personalization problem.
 Both shoppers and retailers want it, but neither is getting it.

-Through interviews with 40+ retailers and shoppers we learned the following: shoppers are desperately overwhelmed with in-store shopping and retailers are drowning in the noise of products.
+Through interviews with 40+ retailers and shoppers we learned shoppers are desperately overwhelmed with in-store shopping and retailers are drowning in the noise of products.

 "Shopping in-store is.. overstimulation...I'm like, there's no point of me being here.."